unioslo/harborapi/docs/usage/methods/read.md

 ### `page`

 The page number to start fetching from.
-This is a parameter that controls the page to start fetching from, and is used in conjunction with `page_size` to control how results are fetched from the API.
-In the vast majority of cases, this specific parameter should not be changed.
+This is a parameter that is used in conjunction with `page_size` to control how results are fetched from the API.
+In the vast majority of cases, this specific parameter does not need to be changed.

 ----

 ### `page_size`

 The number of results to return per page.
-This is a parameter that controls the number of results to return per page, and is used in conjunction with `page` to control how results are fetched from the API.
-In cases where you want to either reduce or increase the number of requests made to the API, this parameter can be used.
+This is a parameter that is used in conjunction with `page` to control how results are fetched from the API.
+Used in situtations where you want to either reduce or increase the number of requests to the API, and conversely the size of each response.
+(Higher page size = fewer requests, but larger responses).

+As with `page`, this specific parameter does not need to be changed in the vast majority of cases.

 ### Example (with parameters)